 From: The Honorable Scott H. Peters

-If you have any questions or wish to become a cosponsor, please contact K.C.
-Jaski in my office at email@example.com or
+For more information or to cosponsor this resolution, please contact KC Jaski in my office at email@example.com.

 The Deadline to sign on is Friday, May 2nd.